Amulet-Team/Amulet-Core/docs_source/design/world.rst

 -----

-In order to make world loading simpler and more flexible to future changes with Minecraft, the Unified Minecraft Editor only loads/edits a proprietary format.
-By doing this, to support a Minecraft world format, the only things required are separate block/entity/tile entity definitions and a "conversion" wrapper, which converts the world data on disc to the "Unified format"
+In order to make world loading simpler and more flexible to future changes with Minecraft, the Amulet Map Editor only loads/edits a proprietary format.
+By doing this, to support a Minecraft world format, the only things required are separate block/entity/tile entity definitions and a "conversion" wrapper, which converts the world data on disc to the "Amulet format"

-The "Unified Format"
+The "Amulet Format"
 --------------------
-The "Unified Format" in a basic form is a wrapper and temporary storage of world data for editing.
+The "Amulet Format" in a basic form is a wrapper and temporary storage of world data for editing.
 For blocks, the format expects the blocks to be integer-based, however, these integers are dynamic and are assigned to blocks as new ones are found with newly loaded chunks.
 IE: ``minecraft:stone`` won't always have an integer ID of 1, but may have one of 20 if it isn't encountered any time earlier